-- The majority of adults and children with tracheostomies are dependent on the tube as their primary airway.
-Cardio-respiratory arrest most commonly results from tracheostomy obstructions.
-Obstruction may be due to thick secretions/mucous plug, blood clot, foreign body, or kinking or dislodgement of the tube.
-Work expeditiously and deliberately to reestablish airway patency and support oxygenation/ventilation. - Early warning signs of obstruction include tachypnea, tachycardia, and desaturation.
+- Most adults and children with either a laryngectomy or tracheostomy are dependent on the laryngectomy stoma and/or tracheostomy tube as their primary airway.
+Cardiopulmonary arrest often results from obstruction of their surgical airway.
+Obstruction may be due to thick secretions/mucous plug, blood clot(s), a foreign body, or kinking or dislodgement of the tracheal tube.
+Assess expeditiously and deliberately to re-establish airway patency and support oxygenation/ventilation. - Early warning signs of obstruction include tachypnea, tachycardia, and hypoxia.
 Cyanosis, bradycardia and apnea are late signs do not wait for these to develop before intervening.